mgiancristofaro/CitiBike-2017/README.md

 3) To calculate minutes in use, I created a for loop that takes the master dataframe, then filters it by each unique bikeid.
 When the master data only shows rows for that unique bike id, it calculated the sum of the column ‘tripduration’, and divides by 60 to calculate minutes.
 This value is added to an empty list, busybikelist, which is then added as a new column in the data frame after the for loop ends.

 4) Last part is to plot this information.
 I created a twin bargraph with two different y axes.
 The first y axis measures number of trips made and the second y axis reveals minutes in use.

+The busiest bike was bike no. 25738.
+It was used 2,514 times for a total of 40,971 minutes in 2017.

 Part 6: Predictive Model